chaincodelabs/bmon/README.md

 1. Build local config tree: `./etc/createconfig.py`
 1. Bring docker-compose up: `docker-compose up`
 1. Browse to `http://localhost:3000` to access Grafana; use the default admin credentials `admin`/`admin`.
-1. Import a sample dashboard using `Dashboards -> Import -> Import via panel json` with the contents of `etc/sample-grafana-infra-dashboard.json`.
+You should see a nice little sample dashboard displaying bitcoind logs etc.

 ## Design